gchudnov/squel-java/README.md

     .field("last_name", "Last Name");
 /* SELECT first_name, last_name AS "Last Name" FROM users */
 ```
-To create more complex queries, use a `QueryBuilder` instead of the field name:
+To create a more complex query, use a `QueryBuilder` instead of a field name:
 ```java
 QueryBuilder q = Squel.select()
     .from("users")